wechuli/learning_typescript/notes.md

 - _Type annotations for functions_ - Code we add to tell TypeScript what type of arguments a function will receive and what type of values it will return
 - _Type inference for functions_ - TypeScript tries to figure out what type of value a function will return

 No type inference for arguments.
 Type inference works for the output.

 ### Types Arrays

+Arrays where each element is some consistent type of value.

+- TS can do type inference when extracting values from an array
+- TS can prevent us from adding incompatible values to the array
+- We can get help with 'map', 'forEach','reduce' functions
+- Flexible - arrays can still contain multiple different types